Amidst tensions with China, India’s back-to-back diplomacy with France

 France assured India of steadfast support of its armed forces.
 This was offered in a letter written by Defence Minister of the Western European Union Nation, Florence Parly to India's Defence Minister, Rajnath Singh.

-Meanwhile External Affairs Minister, S Jaishankar and his French counterpart Jean Yves Le Drian too spoke over the phone and discussed issues relating to contemporary security and political importance.
+Meanwhile, External Affairs Minister, S Jaishankar and his French counterpart Jean Yves Le Drian too spoke over the phone and discussed issues relating to contemporary security and political importance.
 On Monday, Foreign Secretary Harsh Vardhan Shringla and his French counterpart Francois Delattre also held a video conference.

 Trust deficit owing to massive build up between India-China military level talks